Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

 <img src= "https://github.com/user-attachments/assets/9ad3bbf7-b848-446d-8227-43f688fec290" style= "height: 500px;"> <br>

-+ The scatter plot uses individual blue dots to represent data points, where each dot corresponds to a pair of actual and predicted sales values.
++ The scatter plot uses individual sky blue dots to represent data points, where each dot corresponds to a pair of actual and predicted sales values.
 + The x-axis represents the actual sales values, while the y-axis shows the predicted sales values.
 This comparison helps to evaluate the accuracy of the regression model by observing how closely the predicted values align with the actual values.

 <p align="justify">
 **Analysis**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TThe blue dots close to the red line show that the model's predicted sales closely match the actual sales, indicating high accuracy for these points.
-This means the model is effectively capturing the relationship between features and sales, with only a small error.
-When many blue dots are near the red line, it suggests the model is consistently accurate across the dataset and reliable for predicting sales. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The sky blue dots close to the red line show that the model's predicted sales closely match the actual sales, indicating high accuracy for these points.
+This means the model represents the relationship between features and sales, with only a small error.
+When many sky blue dots are near the red line, it suggests the model is consistently accurate across the dataset and reliable for predicting sales. <br>